FTarfasse/quick-perf-wiki/Core-annotations.md

 [QUICK PERF] Execution time of test method: 1 s 1 ms (1 001 016 700 ns)
 ```

+⚠️ *Be cautious  with time measurement results.
+It is a rough and first level result.
+Data has no meaning below the seconde / millisecond.
+JIT warm up, GC or safe points can impact the measure and its reproducibility.
+We recommend [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to do more in depth experiments.*

 ## @ExpectMaxExecutionTime

 The test will fail if the execution time is greater than expected.

 It can be useful to [configure this annotation with a global scope](https://github.com/quick-perf/doc/wiki/Core-annotations#mag_right-example-3).

+⚠️ *Be cautious  with time measurement results.
+It is a rough and first level result.
+Data has no meaning below the seconde / millisecond.
+JIT warm up, GC or safe points can impact the measure and its reproducibility.
+We recommend [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to do more in depth experiments.*

 ### :wrench: Elements
 |Name          |Type    | Meaning                 | Default value |